 Ensure sufficient resources are allocated to ensure there is relevant and proportionate monitoring of intended outcomes.
 This is a vital stage, to be able to demonstrate whether intended outcomes have been delivered or not and to identify lessons for further development or other contracts.

-Where the minimisation of climate change risks relating to supplies, service delivery and assets is a key issue within the contract, performance indicators need to be developed and included as standing items in regular contract review meetings, to ensure delivery of intended outcomes.
-These may include the provision of evidence of the supply chain partners.
+Where energy efficiency is a relevant contract focus, relevant and proportionate performance indicators need to be developed and included as standing items in regular contract review meetings, to ensure delivery of intended outcomes.

 The benefits of the contractual requirement must be quantifiable and measurable.